-A provision for unearned premiums represents that part of the gross premiums written that is estimated will be earned in the following or subsequent financial periods.
+A provision for unearned premiums (gross of reinsurance) represents the part of the gross premiums written that is estimated to be earned in the following financial periods.
 It is calculated using the daily pro-rata method, under which the premium is apportioned over the period of risk.